MarioPianese/Bachelor-Thesis-Pianese-Mario/README.md

 **IMPORTANT**:

-You need to add six Julia Package (IterativeSolvers, LinearAlgebra, Random, Statistics, KissSmoothing, PlotlyJS) to run the software.
-To add these Package, digit in Julia REPL `]` to access to the Julia Pkg mode, and then digit:
+You need to add six Julia Packages (IterativeSolvers, LinearAlgebra, Random, Statistics, KissSmoothing, PlotlyJS) to run the software.
+To add these Packages, digit in Julia REPL `]` to access to the Julia Pkg mode, and then digit:
 ```
 add IterativeSolvers, LinearAlgebra, Random, Statistics, KissSmoothing, PlotlyJS
 ```
-to add the six Package.
+to add the six Packages.